manorrock/azure-examples/appservice/javase-springboot/README.md

-# Create a Spring Boot application and deploy it to Azure App Service (using JavaSE)
+# Deploy a Spring Boot Application using managed JavaSE

 ## Prerequisites